How to File Taxes in 2024

 Your taxes are calculated based on a range of personal details, like how much money you made in a given tax year, how much you’ve already paid in taxes, your marital status and how many dependents you have.

 Your federal income tax is determined according to income brackets, which scale up in percentage as your overall income increases.
-For 2021 (filing in 2022) and 2022 (filing in 2023), there are seven federal income tax brackets, ranging from 10% to 37% of your income.
+For 2023 (filing in 2024), there are seven federal income tax brackets, ranging from 10% to 37% of your income.
 Unmarried and married individuals (and heads of household) have different levels of taxable income that determine their tax brackets.

 Along with federal income taxes and your contributions to Social Security and Medicare, you’ll also be responsible for state and local taxes.
 Each year, you must file a state tax return, unless you live in one of the nine states that don’t levy them.
 Those states are: